ErrorTzy/writings/notes/Casation_And_Explanation/FinalEssay.md

 | Objective  | I'm in pain             | There is a chair       |
 | Subjective | ?
 The movie is an art ? | ?
 The movie is boring? |

 What's bad about mind-dependent and objective?

+Mind independence: it follows that it is publicly accessible in principle.
+Objective: No a matter of personal taste, if P is objective, the it can't be the case that someone utters P and another utters not-P, and they both hold true.
+The movie is boring is subjective but the movie is 2hrs long is objective.

 objectivity is not a matter of taste. subjectivity is a matter of taste.
 What could that mean?